Antium: Volscian Antium

-As said in the beginning, for a long time Antium was the capital of the Antiates Volsci, on the Thyrrenian coast.
+According to a theory, the Volsci controlled the Antiates area since the 7th century BC, but the common orientation thinks about an occupation at the beginning of the 5th century BC, (likely in 493 BC) or shortly before.
+As said in the beginning, for a long time Antium was the capital of the Antiates Volsci, settled on the Thyrrenian coast.

-In 493 BC - the same year that, according to a theory, the Volsci likely settled in the town - the Roman consul Postumus Cominius Auruncus fought and defeated two armies from Antium and as a result captured the Volscian towns of Longula, Pollusca and Corioli (to the north of Antium).
+In 493 BC the Roman consul Postumus Cominius Auruncus fought and defeated two armies from Antium and as a result captured the Volscian towns of Longula, Pollusca and Corioli (to the north of Antium).

 According to Plutarch the Roman leader Coriolanus, who fought at Corioli, took refuge at Antium to the noble Attius Tullius Aufidius, when the Roman had been accused of disloyalty to Rome and the Volsci.
 Aufidius obtained consent that, by Volscian hand, Coriolanus was first tried, then assassinated before the end of the trial.

 In 469 BC the town Caenon was destroyed by the Roman consul Titus Numicius Priscus.

 In 468 BC Antium was captured by the Roman consul Titus Quinctius Capitolinus Barbatus following a war started by the Volsci, and the mentioned Latin colony was planted there the next year.
 Three Roman ex-consuls were appointed as commissioners to allocate the lands (triumviri coloniae deducendae) amongst Roman colonists.
 They were Titus Quinctius, the consul of the previous year who had captured Antium from the Volsci; Aulus Verginius Tricostus Caeliomontanus, the consul of 469 BC; and Publius Furius Medullinus Fusus, the consul of 472 BC.

 In 464 BC the Antiates were suspected of allying with the Aequi against Rome.
 The chief men of Antium were summoned to Rome but they did not give adequate explanations.
 Antium was asked to contribute emergency troops for the Roman war against the Aequi, however the force of 1,000 troops from Antium arrived too late to help.

 In 338 BC the consul Gaius Menius Publius suddenly attacked and defeated the troops of Aricia, Lanuvium and Velitres as they were joining the Antiates next to the river Astura.
 Antium was finally defeated and its warships seized, a part taken to the arsenals in Rome, while the others burned.
 The town was banned from navigation, and Gaius Menius had the rostra of the burned ships mounted in the Roman Forum as ornaments of the speaker's platform thenceforth called the Rostra.